rafid29mehda/Multi-modal-Medical-Model/1/BreastNet-SVM.md

 ### **Step 6: Prediction on New Images**

-Finally, you can load new images, preprocess them, extract features using **AlexNet**, and then classify them using the trained SVM model.
+Finally, we can load new images, preprocess them, extract features using **AlexNet**, and then classify them using the trained SVM model.

 ```python
 # Step 6: Predict on new images